Mauritius’ spectacular underwater waterfall

 So first off, we should be up front and honest here and let you know it’s not actually a flowing waterfall under the ocean, but a spectacular optical illusion that can be explained by the Indian Ocean’s fascinating geological history.

-Mauritius is a relatively youthful island compared to much of the world, and was formed around 8 million years ago (to put that into context, Earth itself is an estimated 4.6 billion years old).
-Volcanic activity under the ocean was the cause of the island’s formation along with other landmasses (including La Reunion Island) together known as the Mascarene Islands.
+Mauritius is a relatively youthful island compared to much of the world, and was formed around 8 million years ago (to put that into context, Earth itself is 500 times as old - at around 4.6 billion years).
+Volcanic activity under the ocean was the cause of the island’s formation along with other islands like La Reunion Island.

 This group of islands now sit upon what’s known as a Submarine Plateau or Ocean Shelf.
 This shelf is no deeper than 150 metres below sea level and is the largest of its kind in the world.
 However, the ‘drop-off’ of this shelf’s edge plunges to depths of over 4000 metres into the abyss.
 The process you are witnessing in these incredible images is not the water itself falling, but the sand from the beautiful Mauritius beaches being forced off the plateau by oceanic currents.